- 5 lessons for recruitment

 Every step in the recruitment process

 is important.
-Therefore, leave nothing to chance and carefully plan every step in the process.
-The following structure will help you to devise a good recruitment process:
+Therefore leave nothing to chance and carefully plan each step in the process.
+The following structure will help you devise a good recruitment process:

 - Identify the different steps